paulbradshaw/journalismrecipebook/chapters/tryingitout.md

 Don't just go ahead and do the activity - you want to make the most of the limited time you will have, so spend some time doing background research on the activity, thinking in particular about:

 * What locations might be best to do it?
 * Which people are important in this field, or interesting/colourful, who you could speak to or quote second hand?
+In Gecsoyler's piece, for example, an aesthetician is quoted along the way.
 * What history might be part of this article/your questions? (e.g. have other famous people talked about this?
 How did it all begin?)

 You can conduct some interviews ahead of the activity - or even organise for the interviewee to come along and be part of it so you can speak to them at the same time (you might choose a location based on a person who will be there, for example).